jbock-java/jbock/SPAGHETTI.md

 token `-f`.
 The bound token can be an arbitrary string.
 Any token in `argv` that is not bound by some binding parameter, and precedes the
 <a href="#escape-sequence">*escape sequence*</a>, is called *free*.

+### Escape sequence

+The escape sequence consists of the <a href="#binding-parameters">*free*</a> token `"--"`, i.e. two consecutive "dash" characters.
+Any remaining tokens in `argv` after that will be treated as <a href="#positional-parameters">*positional*</a>.
+In other words, the escape sequence ends option parsing.
+Naturally, the generated parser only recognizes the escape sequence if there is at least one positional parameter defined.

 ### Required and optional parameters